Recreational Fishing Data Glossary

 - Cumulative: Provides cumulative estimates from a select year through a select wave.

-- Single Wave: Provides estimates for a select two-month reference period during a select time period.
+- Single Wave: Provides estimates for a select wave during a select period of time.

 Type of Catch

-- Type B1 Catch: Fish that are caught, released dead, used for bait, or filleted, and are identified by individual anglers.
+- Harvest Based on Reported Harvest, or Type B1: Fish that are caught, released dead, used for bait, or filleted, and are identified by individual anglers.
 This catch type is also called unobserved harvest.

 - Harvest: Type A + B1.